k3jph/k3jph.github.io/_posts/2007/2007-04-02-add-the-howard-county-search-to-your-website.md

   - Howard County
   - Howard County Search
   - webservices
+historical_status:
+  type: discontinued
+  reviewed: '2026-09-16'
+  note: The Howard County Search service and installation tools described here no longer operate.
+The post remains as part of the project's record.
 ---
 I have made the Howard County Search available to anyone with their own website.
 Using [Google Gadgets](http://www.google.com/ig/directory?synd=open), it is possible to add the search engine directly to your own website.
 For more information and instructions, please see [the configuration page](http://gmodules.com/ig/creator?synd=open&url=http://jameshoward.us/hcs-gadget.xml).
 It will look similar to this: